Exercise is only a small part of our day

 Extending Essentrics techniques to daily activities / non-activity

 In Essentrics we move in a way that mimics daily movements.
-This makes the program a functional workout.
-Yet many of the techniques from Essentrics can also cross pollinate outside the confines of the gym/studio.
+This makes the program a functional workout, with techniques that cross pollinate to other activities.
 Here are some easy examples:

 Pull in & pull up.
-During Essentrics we often pull in our abs and pull up our spine.
+During Essentrics we often pull in and pull up our abs (while keeping our shoulders relaxed).
 This engages our abs to balance and strengthen our core.
-It also lengthens the spine and together this pulling in and pulling up help us to maintain good posture and spinal health.
-(Does back pain sound familiar?)
+It also lengthens the spine, helping us to maintain good posture and spinal health.
 We can easily apply these techniques to sitting at the desk, standing, and walking - they aren't just for ballerinas!
-Even when we are running and jumping, if we keep pulling in and pulling up, we will feel lighter and land more lightly, reducing the impact on our knees and ankles.
+Even when we are running and jumping, if we keep pulling in and pulling up, we will feel lighter and land more lightly, reducing the impact of our body weight on our knees and ankles.

 Find a way to move, even if you are sitting.
 The common recommendation of getting up to move every 30 minutes is impractical!
 Few of us can do so.
 But there are ways to move and stretch even if you don't have the luxury to take a break.

 Borrowing from the "Shoulder Blast" in Essentrics, you can slowly round the spine and tuck your pelvis, then pull in your abs and pull up your spine, and then go further to arch your spine and open your chest.
 This rounding, lengthening, and arching gives motion to the spine and helps you stay awake.
 If space permits you can add the arms as well - round the spine and tuck your tail bone, then as your lengthen the spine, gently reach one arm up and then the other.
 This opens the rib cage.
 Then bend the elbows, press the hands back and down to open the chest.